AhmadAlkaseb/Bajls/report/report.md

 ### 2.3.2.
 Primary and foreign keys

-Primary keys are implemented as surrogate integer IDs with auto-generation (`GenerationType.IDENTITY`) in all main tables.
-This gives stable identifiers independent of mutable business attributes.
+Primary keys use auto-generated integer IDs (`GenerationType.IDENTITY`) in all main tables.
+This gives each row a simple and stable identifier.

 Foreign keys encode the core relationships: